Skip to main content

 Navigate to the Transaction API.
 Click authenticate in the header and enter the company-specific token you generated by following these steps.

-Navigate to the Transaction section, to POST /v/Transaction and click Try it out.
+1. Navigate to the Transaction section, to POST /v/Transaction .

-You can use the JSON below to create this transaction that should give a transaction that looks similar to one you would see as it comes in straight from an eCommerce system, POS, ERP, or other source.
+3. Use the JSON below to create this transaction.
+This should result in a transaction that resembles one you would see returned from an eCommerce system, POS, ERP, or other source.

 {